Stanislav Nedkov

-Stanislav Nedkov (Станислав Недков, born December 9, 1981) is a Bulgarian professional mixed martial artist who last competed in 2015.
+Stanislav Nedkov (Станислав Недков, born December 9, 1981) is a Bulgarian professional mixed martial artist, political scientist and philosopher.
 A professional since 2006, he has formerly competed for the UFC, World Victory Road, and Pancrase.

 Background

 Nedkov was born in Veliko Tarnovo and began wrestling when he was 10 years old.
-A two-time national champion in freestyle wrestling, he has also had first-place finishes in international tournaments in Russia, Moldova, Turkey, and Bulgaria.
+A two-time national champion in freestyle wrestling, he has had first-place finishes in international tournaments in Russia, Moldova, Turkey, and Bulgaria.
 Nedkov has also studied in sumo under Kotooshu Katsunori and won his first grappling championship a year after he began learning Brazilian jiu-jitsu.

 Mixed martial arts career

 Early career

-Nedkov made his professional mixed martial arts debut in relative obscurity in 2006 and amassed an undefeated record of 7-0 in his native Bulgaria.
+Nedkov made his professional mixed martial arts debut in relative obscurity in 2006 and amassed an undefeated record of 7–0 in his native Bulgaria.

-Following a year away from the sport, Nedkov was signed to a contract with the Japanese promotion World Victory Road.
+Following a year away from the sport, Nedkov signed a contract with the Japanese promotion World Victory Road.